Genius-gambit/Objectives/README.md

 4. ~~Assigne one cube at a certain time.~~
 5. ~~Finish the Runway.~~
 6. Create 22 images and Import the images in the environment for the runway.
+7. Finish the Animation Controller for the Introbanner.
+8. Implement the Final Msg after the end of the activity.
+9. Implement Voice Overs and Sound of the airplane.

 ## Work Log
 1. Created Tracking.cs, which takes the cube and indicates the trigger if it hit the track in order to rotate the plane.